Iran–Ukraine relations: Ukrainian retaliatory measures

 In July 2023, following the Three Islands (Abu Musa and the Greater and Lesser Tunbs) dispute between Iran and the United Arab Emirates, Russian diplomats called for negotiations on the status of the islands near the Strait of Hormuz that Iran considers its own which are also contested by the United Arab Emirates.
 In a retaliatory attempt, Iranian Foreign Minister Hossein Amir-Abdollahian issued a statement that Iran supports Ukraine's territorial integrity.

+Ukraine supported Israel and the United States during the Twelve-Day War in June 2025; the Ministry of Foreign Affairs said the two countries' strikes were justified to prevent Iran from developing nuclear weapons.
+On 1 July, Iran's Ministry of Foreign Affairs summoned Ukraine's chargé d'affaires to warn that Ukraine would face "consequences" if it continued to support Israel.

+Following the 2026 Iran massacres, Ukraine designated the Islamic Revolutionary Guard Corps as a terrorist organization on 2 February 2026, citing Iran's crackdown on protestors and Iranian support for the Russian invasion of Ukraine by providing Shahed drones.

+On 25 July 2026, Ukraine hit an Iranian vessel in the Caspian Sea carrying military cargo between Iran and Russia while evading international sanctions.
+Iran claimed the strike hit the ship "Anna" and killed one sailor and injured another.
+Ukraine's envoy to Israel later said that the vessel was carrying missile and drone components on its way to Iran.
+During the same operation in the Caspian Sea, SBU announced that it had hit the Filanovsky offshore oil platform, the sanctioned cargo vessel the Port Olya 2, the dry cargo ship Begey and a Russian missile boat.
+Both Port Olya 2 and Begey had been involved in transporting military cargo between Iran and Russia.

 Public opinion

 Following Russia's invasion of Ukraine, public attitudes towards Iran shifted: an opinion poll conducted in February-March 2023 by the Razumkov Centre showed that 73.5% of Ukrainians surveyed had a negative view of Iran.
 In a January 2024 Razumkov Centre opinion poll, 82% of Ukrainians reported a negative attitude towards Iran.